Tyler Adams: RB Leipzig

-2018–19 season
+2018–19: Debut season

 Adams joined RB Leipzig in January 2019, reuniting him with former coach Jesse Marsch.
 He made his first league start on January 27 in a 4–0 victory against Fortuna Düsseldorf.
 On February 16, Adams recorded his first Bundesliga assist in a 3–1 victory over Stuttgart.
 He missed the entirety of April games due to an abductor injury, and until then Leipzig had not lost a single game with him on the field.
 On May 16, Adams returned to the team, and eleven days later started the DFB-Pokal final against Bayern Munich, which Leipzig lost 0–3.

-2019–20 season
+2019–20: Champions League semi-finals

 A groin injury kept Adams sidelined for the summer of 2019 and the first half of the 2019–20 Bundesliga season.
 He returned for the last game before winter break, playing 86 minutes in a 3–1 victory over FC Augsburg.
 On March 10, Adams made his UEFA Champions League debut in the second leg game against Tottenham Hotspur, when he entered in the 56th minute as a substitute for Nordi Mukiele who sustained a head injury.
 Adams missed the first leg due to a minor calf injury.
 The game finished 3–0 (4–0 on aggregate) with Leipzig victorious and advancing to the next round.

 On August 13, 2020, Adams scored the winning goal for Leipzig in a 2–1 win over Atlético Madrid, helping the club advance to the semifinals of the UEFA Champions League for the first time.

 Leeds United

 Adams joined Leeds United on a five-year contract for a reported £20 million transfer fee on July 6, 2022.
 He made his league debut for Leeds on August 6 as part of the starting line-up in their season opener, a 2–1 home win over Wolverhampton Wanderers.
-After impressing for several months in the center of midfield, Adams damaged his hamstring in a training session prior to Leeds’ March 18 win over Wolves and had surgery on his hamstring later that month.
+After playing for several months in the center of midfield, Adams damaged his hamstring in a training session prior to Leeds’ March 18 win over Wolves and had surgery on his hamstring later that month.
 He did not play for the club or internationally for the remainder of the season.

+Following Leeds' relegation, it was reported that Adams was set to move to Chelsea after they met his £20 million release clause.
+However, the deal collapsed and Chelsea subsequently signed Moises Caicedo.
+Then-Chelsea manager (and later Adams' manager with the US National Team) Mauricio Pochettino later confirmed that Adams' injury and failed medical prompted the club to pull out.